Analysis with ADflow

 print(funcs)

-Finally we print out the requested functions on the root proc.
+The solver is run the same way it was for the airfoil analysis.
+We print out the requested functions on the root proc.

 Generating Drag Polars